franktakes/gephi-tutorial/README.md

 Along the way, you are asked to select the right data format.
 Here, "Edges table" and "Nodes table" are the edge list and node list formats most commonly used, with `Id` being the identifier column in the node list, and two columns `Source` and `Target` in the edge list.
 The final screen asks whether the graph should be directed or undirected, and whether the data should be appended to the current workspace, or whether a new workspace should be made.
 The append-option can be used to merge multiple datasets based on the unique identifier `Id` of the nodes.

 **Task 3.2**: Download the [small-gephiready.tsv](https://github.com/franktakes/gephi-tutorial/blob/main/small-gephiready.tsv?raw=true) edge list file, and load it into Gephi via the Data laboratory.
 This .tsv file has tab-separated columns.
 Go back to the Overview screen and create a visually appealing visualization.
-The parts of the tutorial below will also use this dataset.
+The rest of the tutorial will also use this dataset.

 ### 3.3 Exporting data